 Testosterone can be tested at anytime during the month and checking FSH is also often beneficial.

-These test results should be able to indicate whether you have an imbalance in your ratio of oestrogen to progesterone, but any symptoms of oestrogen dominance form part of the diagnosis too.
+The test results should be able to indicate whether you have an imbalance in your ratio of oestrogen to progesterone, but any symptoms of oestrogen dominance form part of the diagnosis too.
 Many functional practitioners diagnose and treat oestrogen dominance without test results, but you may feel more reassured to test them too.

 Where Can I Order Testing for Oestrogen Dominance?

 Who Can Help Me?

-In terms of medical professionals, naturopathic and functional doctors are often preferred by thyroid patients trying to combat oestrogen dominance.
+In terms of medical professionals, naturopathic and functional practitioners and doctors are often preferred by thyroid patients trying to combat oestrogen dominance.
 I attempted to overcome oestrogen dominance on my own for a year or two before eventually seeking out a functional medicine practitioner as it was very complicated.
 My GP acknowledged that it was likely an issue but his only suggestion was to put me back on a contraceptive pill, which only masks the issue and does not treat it.

 So, How Do You Combat Oestrogen Dominance?

 First of all, there are some simple changes you can make and things to be aware of.
 These are things my FMP had me do too.

-You should ensure that you’re eating plenty of fibre and that your bowels are moving regularly.
+- You should ensure that you’re eating plenty of fibre and that your bowels are moving regularly.
 Bowel movements of at least once is ideal, so eat plenty of fibre-rich food (though not close to taking your thyroid meds or it can affect absorption).
 You can also try magnesium supplementation to get bowels moving more regularly.

-There is some belief that eating meat and other products of animals can contribute to high oestrogen levels too, since they contain hormones from the animal itself, so sourcing protein from other places instead of relying on these products entirely may help to lower levels somewhat.
+- There is some belief that eating meat and other products of animals can contribute to high oestrogen levels too, since they contain hormones from the animal itself, so sourcing protein from other places instead of relying on these products entirely may help to lower levels somewhat.
 However, the boat is still out on that one.

 - Look for BPA-free water bottles, storage containers and minimise exposure through cosmetics and other household products.
 Read this article about oestrogen-mimicking chemicals and how to limit exposure to them.